OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > `std` corresponding to the `std` folder and `core` corresponding to the `builtin` folder.
 > The second and third parts of the path work the same as mentioned previously.

+## Shadowing

+In mini, new variables can be created with the same name as old variables, this is called shadowing.
+To prevent ambiguity when dealing with shadowed variables, a reference to the shadowed name is treated as referring to the most recently declared variable that is currently in scope.
+So if a variable is declared inside a codeblock with the same name as another variable outside the codeblock, references to the name inside the codeblock will refer to the inner variable, and references to the name after the end of the codeblock refer to the outer variable.

 ## AVM Representation

 Types in mini are internally represented as AVM values.
 An AVM value may be one of the following: